-A creamy, tart filling sits on top of a buttery graham cracker crust… And so much easier than a whole pie!
+A creamy, tart Key lime pie filling sits on top of a buttery graham cracker crust… It’s so much easier than making a whole pie!

 While we were walking down Duval Street, we figured our best bet was to ask a local where the best place to get a slice was.
 We were directed to a restaurant called Blue Heaven, and oh my goodness gracious, I wish we could have gone back to find the man who sent us there and thanked him for directing us to an amazing treat!

 When we told our waiter what we were there for (at 9am), he told us that Adam Richman had been there just a couple weeks before specifically for the pie while filming an episode of Man vs Food.